Claude Lapointe

 Claude Lapointe (born October 11, 1968) is a Canadian former ice hockey player.
 He played in the National Hockey League for the Quebec Nordiques, Colorado Avalanche, Calgary Flames, New York Islanders, and Philadelphia Flyers between 1991 and 2004.

 Early life

 Lapointe grew up in the city of Lachine, Quebec.
-It was playing in the Quebec Major Junior Hockey League.
-He was offered a scholarship by the University of Michigan but he refused it.
+He played in the Quebec Major Junior Hockey League.
+He was offered a scholarship by the University of Michigan, but he refused it.